user202729/lcdreader-img/README.md

 * Drag corner/anchor on the input image to move.
 * Move mouse on the transformed image to move the output cursor.
 * Click on the transformed image to add an anchor point. (must be on the grid)

+Note:

+Currently, the image is undistorted assuming the pinhole camera model.